Welcome YOUR TURN

 HANDS

-ICP check.Who charges on usage?
-Who wants to but hasn't — too complex?
+ICP check.Who charges on usage vs. wants to but can't?
 The gap is the ICP.

 LIVE

-SERP + SEO check.Search 'stripe metered billing setup' — nothing founder-friendly.
-Ahrefs KD ~20–28: the wedge is open.
+SERP + SEO check.Search it live: nothing founder-friendly.
+Ahrefs KD ~20–28, the wedge is open.

 HANDS